ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

  {{RFC4443}} states that the "ICMPv6 error message MUST include as much of the IPv6 offending (invoking) packet ... as possible".
-In order to comply with this requirement, if there is enough information in the incoming ICMPv6 message for the core SCHC C/D to identify the rule that has been used to uncompress the erroneous IPv6 packet, this Rule Id must be sent in the compressed ICMPv6 message to the Device.
+In order to comply with this requirement, if there is enough information in the incoming ICMPv6 message for the core SCHC C/D to identify the rule that has been used to decompress the erroneous IPv6 packet, this Rule Id must be sent in the compressed ICMPv6 message to the Device.
 TODO: the erroneous IPv6 packet header (not just the Rule Id) should be sent back.
 This includes the Rule Id and the compression residue.
 This means the SCHC C/D uses the context backwards (in the reverse direction).
 How does the Device know it must also use the context backwards?